wenijinew/viiv/README.md

 "default" area in config.json has highest priority and can override any previous configuration.

+Note:
+If any property need customization, it's better to do it in 'default' area, especially when it contains 'status' keywords like 'active', 'focus' as such.

 ## Static color

 To use static color for property, use the below format: